mondeja/simple-icons-website-rs/CONTRIBUTING.md

 ## Testing

-Before testing you must build the website for development or production.
-You can run `cargo make` to build for development or `cargo make builds` to build for production.
+Before testing you must build the website for production.
+You can run `cargo make builds` to build for that.
 The distributed folder will be located at `app/dist/`.

-You'll find useful to only run certain tests for development displaying the GUI, you can change to `end2end` directory and run `npx playwright test --headed --project={browser} --grep={regex}`.
+Is convenient to only run certain tests for development displaying the GUI, you can change to `end2end` directory and run `npx playwright test --headed --project={browser} --grep={regex}`.

 Typically the development of tests involucrates two terminals:

-1. Build for production and run with `cargo make serve`
+1. Build for production with `cargo make builds`
 1. Change directory to `end2end` and run `npx playwright test --headed --project={browser} --grep={regex}` (for example `npx playwright test --headed --project=chromium --grep=nav`)

 ## Arquitecture